2024-01-13 06:01:00

 Défi defines itself as a social liberal party but Les Engagés wants to follow the same line.
 At the MR, Mathieu Michel also wants to bring this doctrinal nuance to life.
 Everyone defends the same thing….

 When I see Mathieu Michel defending liberalism and, on the same page of the newspaper, reading that Marc Ysaye is causing controversy with his “likes” (the new recruit of the MR notably “liked” messages posted by extreme personalities French right, Editor’s note), I tell myself that in the MR, it’s 50 shades of the right… (reference to the campaign launched by the MR which denounces the “50 shades of the left” of other French-speaking groups, Editor’s note).
 Apart from the PTB, it is true that all parties accept the principle of the market economy.
 But Défi is more authentically liberal than others on individual rights, on the question of migrants, on entrepreneurship.
-The MR is very guilty about the unemployed but he talks very little about business creation.
+The MR is very guilty regarding the unemployed but he talks very little regarding business creation.
 Challenge is an alliance between progressive liberals, people from the left, pragmatic ecologists.
 We pay particular attention to the defense of French-speakers, good governance, and political secularism.

 Regarding this last point, you have particularly toughened your tone.
 You notably associated Écolo with political Islam.

-I had to talk about it after the Anderlecht affair (the Greens tried to authorize the wearing of convictional symbols without exception in the municipal administration, Editor’s note).
+I had to talk regarding it following the Anderlecht affair (the Greens tried to authorize the wearing of convictional symbols without exception in the municipal administration, Editor’s note).
 It was not a slip-up, I fully accept it and I will have no problem repeating it to the Greens across the way: Eco is the relay of political Islam.
-I am also ready to say it again in court since Marie Lecocq (co-president of Ecolo in Brussels) is threatening us with legal action.
+I am also ready to say it once more in court since Marie Lecocq (co-president of Ecolo in Brussels) is threatening us with legal action.
 I’m not saying that Ecolo finances Daesh, however.
 Political Islam is a movement which has political, associative, and perhaps even academic relays.
 A current which has time on its side, which is non-violent, which is cultural and which aims little by little to make our modernity compatible with a rigorous vision of Islam.
 To this end, its supporters use the loopholes in our legislation and public freedoms.
 When Écolo attempts, in Anderlecht, with an alternative majority including the PTB, to impose his vision by a coup, he is clearly acting as a relay for political Islam.

 Are environmentalists, wanting to be “inclusive,” making themselves the useful idiots of political Islam?

 There is a large element of naivety in them.
 Green representatives or activists, by defending inclusiveness and considering neutrality discriminatory, sincerely believe they are working for the common good.
 They do not realize that they are the relays of political Islam.
 Is it more conscious for others?
 It’s to do.
 But the result is there.
 This is an issue for example at STIB, where we fought a lot.
 I tell my friends on the left, at the PS and at Écolo, that they must defend the weakest.
 And the weakest here is not the person who goes to court to have the right, a few hours a day, to work in a public company with a conviction.
-The weakest is the person who wants to escape an environment where they could be constrained.
+The weakest is the person who wants to escape an environment where they might be constrained.
 This person does not have Unia or Écolo behind them, they only have the neutrality of public services to protect them.

 gull

-The weakest is the person who wants to escape an environment where they could be constrained.
+The weakest is the person who wants to escape an environment where they might be constrained.
 This person does not have Unia or Écolo behind them, they only have the neutrality of public services to protect them.”

 Isn’t the hardening of the tone of Défi towards Ecolo also an electoral calculation?
 We know that your activists criticize you for being Ecolo’s ally in government and for not being tough enough with them.

 Écolo remains a democratic party and a government partner.
 I said the things I thought needed to be said.
 At Écolo, including in Wallonia, my statement raises questions.
 We say to ourselves: “If he, who is relatively moderate, says that, then there is something.”
-Unlike Georges-Louis Bouchez or Georges Dallemagne, I weigh my words, I did not speak about Ecolo’s Islamism.
+Unlike Georges-Louis Bouchez or Georges Dallemagne, I weigh my words, I did not speak regarding Ecolo’s Islamism.
 And I fully own my words.

 1705132591